My Retreat Garden Rooms · Surrey, Berkshire & Buckinghamshire

 A games room has different demands to an office or gym.
 The electrical layout, the wall reinforcement for screens, the acoustic insulation, the number of sockets.
 We design around your setup from the start rather than retrofitting later.

-Reinforced TV wall mounts
+Reinforced TV Wall Mounts

 Strengthened wall fixings for large screens, projector mounts, or multiple displays.
 Rated for weight rather than just the studs behind the plasterboard.

-Plenty of sockets
+Plenty of Sockets

 Gaming consoles, TV, mini fridge, neon lights, sound system, arcade machines.
 We design the socket layout around your equipment list at the start, not as an afterthought.